 Answer :

-The atomic radius of the elements generally decreases from the left to the right in a period because the nuclear charge gradually increases by one unit and one electron is also added in the electron shell, due to this the electrons get attracted more towards the centre, as a result, the atomic radii decreases.
+The atomic radius of the elements generally decreases from left to right in a period because the nuclear charge gradually increases by one unit and one electron is also added in the electron shell.
+Due to this, the electrons get attracted more towards the centre, as a result, the atomic radius decreases.

 Answer :

-Atoms and ions which contains the same number of electrons are isoelectronic species .
+Atoms and ions which contain the same number of electrons are isoelectronic species.

 Thus, the species having the same number of electrons are